jarrod-west/siqc/README.md

 * `PrivateNumber` - the number that you will call to trigger the callback
 * `PublicNumber` - the number to use as the "outbound source"
 * `AgentUsername` - the username of the agent that you will be testing with
-* `DeploymentBucket` - the S3 bucket to use for the lambda deployment
+* `CustomerNumber` - the customer number to dial.
+The prototype will actively dial
-* `DeploymentPath` - the "directory" in the S3 bucket where the lambda will be deployed
+* `CallerId` - \[optional] the instance phone number that will appear as the "from" number to the customer.
+If blank, will default to the one on the queue

+Phone numbers should be in E.164 format - pay particular attention to ensuring the `PrivateNumber` and `CustomerNumber` are correct as these will be actively dialled out to.

+Note also that having two separate instance numbers is necessary as sending an outbound request with the Source and Destination match will quietly fail.

 #### Setup

 Run the full setup with `python3 -m deploy.setup`.
 This will:
-1. build the lambda package
-1. deploy the stacks
+1. Deploy the stacks
-1. assign the phone number to the contact flow
+1. Assign the phone number to the contact flow
-1. assign the agent to the routing profile
+1. Assign the agent to the routing profile

-You can also run `python3 -m deploy.deploy` to just build the package and deploy the stacks.
+You can also run `python3 -m deploy.deploy` to just deploy the stacks.

 #### Teardown